-You will be asked to drink several glasses of liquid about 1-2 hours before the test.
+You will be asked to drink several glasses of liquid about 1 to 2 hours before the test.
 This liquid is contrast.
 It will help to fill the small intestine and create clearer pictures.
-If you are unable to drink all the liquid, you may be given a feeding tube.
+People who cannot drink all this liquid may be given a feeding tube.
 You will also be given a second contrast through an IV.
 This will help the doctors see certain structures like blood vessels.

-You will be asked to lie on a special table.
-The technician may use pillows or straps to make sure you are in the best position.
+You will be asked to lie on a table.
+Pillows or straps may be used to make sure you are in the best position.
 The technician will leave the room but you will be able to talk to one another through an intercom.

 The table will move slowly through the scanner.
 You may need to take several passes through the machine.
-For the clearest image, you will need to be still during the entire test.
-As the scanner takes pictures, you will hear humming and clicking.
-The technician may also ask you to hold your breath at certain points.
-Your doctor may offer medication if you are having trouble holding still because of pain or anxiety.
+You will need to be still during the entire test.
+You will hear humming and clicking as the pictures are taken.
+You may be asked to hold your breath at certain points.
+Medicine may be given to people who have trouble holding still because of pain or anxiety.

 You may be asked to drink extra fluids.
-This will help flush the contrast from your intestines.
+This will help flush the contrast from the intestines.
 You may have diarrhea or loose bowels while the contrast passes.

 How Long Will It Take?

-About 10-60 minutes
+About 10 to 60 minutes

 Will It Hurt?

-Last reviewed March 2018 by EBSCO Medical Review Board
+EBSCO Medical Review Board

-Last Updated: 6/24/2013
+Last Updated: 3/24/2021